 Try out activities such as running or biking to grow your brain.
 Cycling offers health benefits and is a brain favorite, too.
 Essentially, you’re building your brain.
 Keep in mind that exercising first thing in the morning is best because it jump starts brain activity and prepares the mind and body for the day’s challenges.
 When you’re limited on time, try to do an activity that combines coordination and cardio, such as Zumba or a step or dance class.

-If you’re older in age, then things like pool activities, walking or using a rowing machine are great alternatives to running.
-You need to choose activates that challenge your mind and body without putting extra stress on your joints and ligaments.
+If you’re older in age, then things like pool activities, walking, or using a rowing machine are great alternatives to running.
+In particular, the mental and physical results from rowing machine use at a later age have proven to be very promising.
+You need to choose activities that challenge your mind and body without putting extra stress on your joints and ligaments.
 In addition to the mental boost that exercise gives you as you age, it can also prevent you from losing bone density.

 Taking care of your body is one of the most important ways to improve your brain healthTreat yourself to a massage or a day at the spa.
 Regular exercise supplies your brain with more oxygen which is essential for great memory and thinking skills.
 The more oxygen your brain receives, the less you will have to rely on.